wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Kinematics Analysis/Components of Motion.md

 If the acceleration vector is orthogonal (perpendicular) to the velocity vector, it means that the acceleration is affecting the direction of the velocity vector but not its magnitude.
 	I.e. Normal/Orthogonal components **imply** Normal/Orthogonal Acceleration.
-		This is typical in uniform circular motion, where the centripetal acceleration is always directed towards the center of the circular path and is perpendicular to the tangential velocity.
+		This is typical in uniform circular motion, where the [[#Centripetal Acceleration|centripetal acceleration]] is always directed towards the center of the circular path and is perpendicular to the tangential velocity.
 ###### Normal (i.e. Perpendicular) Acceleration
 Normal acceleration, which is perpendicular to the velocity vector, changes the direction of the velocity vector without changing its magnitude.